gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

   - 1.2.3.4
 ```

+If one of the accepted DNS names is a direct subname of the shoot's ingress domain, this is already handled by the standard wildcard entry for the ingress domain.
+Therefore this name should be excluded from the *dnsnames* list in the annotation.
+If only this DNS name is configured in the ingress, no explicit DNS entry is required, and the DNS annotations should be omitted at all.

-You can check the status of the `DNSentry` with
+You can check the status of the `DNSEntry` with
 ```bash
 $ kubectl get dnsentry
 NAME          DNS                                                            TYPE          PROVIDER      STATUS    AGE